-Alberta can expect to gain more than 77,000 new digital-focused jobs by 2023, according to a new report released by the Information and Communication Technology Council (ICTC).
+Alberta can expect to have more than 77,000 digital-focused jobs by 2023, according to a new report released by the Information and Communication Technology Council (ICTC).

 The report, called “Creating a Digital Future for Alberta,” was published in partnership with Calgary Economic Development and the Alberta Ministry of Labour and Immigration.